Smoked salmon is one of the great joys of life! In my opinion, one of the best types of salmon is cold smoked salmon.

 You can speed up the process by making scores into the fillets.
 Be sure not to score the flesh too deeply.

-How To Brine Salmon Fillets?
-(Step 2)
+Brine Your Salmon Fillets?

 The brine is your next step and very important.
 It is a very delicate process and one that you should take a lot of care while doing.
 Essentially, the better you brine – The better your final result will be.